Travelers estimates gross loss of $1.14 bln from Sandy

+* Says its shares to resume trading on June 5 after getting authorities' approval for share transfer deal

-Travelers Cos Inc (TRV.N) said its preliminary estimate of net losses from superstorm Sandy was about $650 million after tax.
+Dec 5 Travelers Cos Inc said its preliminary estimate of net losses from superstorm Sandy was about $650 million after tax.

 It estimates a gross loss of $1.135 billion excluding expected recoveries from reinsurance, the company said in a statement.